nline/powerwatch/firmware/plugwatch_G/README.md

  - STM LED doesn't work?
 Maybe soldering?
 Probably should be active low anyways
  - Possibly breakout UART from STM either to particle or just to somewhere for debugging.
  - Make AC wire holes bigger and further apart.
 Move big cap down towards GPS antenna so they have more room.
+ - Move the HV input to the STM off of PA_2
+ - Add UART debug output to the STM either through the particle or just to breakout pins